 Since backpacking trips typically lead to remote places far from medical assistance, shelter, and cell phone range, taking a survival skills class is essential.
 Women’s Wilderness offers a Core Survival Basics Class to women in Boulder.
 REI offers a wilderness survival skills class that includes how to find shelter, locating and accessing drinking water, and how to make your own emergency kit.
 Colorado Mountain Club also offers a Hiking and Survival Essentials class to members.
 For more advanced survival skills classes, check out Boulder Outdoor Survival School with courses running 3 – 28 days in length.

 #5 Join a Backpacking Group

 Want to go backpacking in Colorado but don’t have anyone to go with?
 Try joining a backpacking group!
 These groups regularly plan trips throughout the state.
 Boulder-based CHAOS is an informal group of energetic, fun, non-competitive backcountry enthusiasts that plan backpacking and hiking trips on Meetup.
 Colorado Backpackers (and Campers) Meetup Group offers group backpacking trips throughout Colorado.
-Colorado Mountain Club offers a variety of group backpacking trips and other hiking outings to its members, as well as adventure travel across the US and abroad (trip costs vary, individual membership to CMC $70/year, more details here).
+Colorado Mountain Club offers a variety of group backpacking trips and other hiking outings to its members, as well as adventure travel across the US and abroad (trip costs vary, more details here).